0xilis/libshortcutsign/README.md

 # Compiling

-Let's imagine you are using libshortcutsign in a main.m file which doesn't require any other libraries.
-You can compile it like this:

-`clang -framework Foundation main.m -lAppleArchive -framework Security libshortcutsign/libshortcutsign.m -o main`
+libshortcutsign provides a Makefile for easily building it as a static library.
+Just run `make` and it will build to `build/usr/lib/libshortcutsign.a`.

 # Contributing

 Contributions are welcome!
-Not just to the code, but also better documentation would also be appreciated; shortcuts signing is highly undocumented and TBH I'm not sure how to say exactly some of the things I know about it...
+Not just to the code, but also better documentation would also be appreciated; shortcuts signing is highly undocumented and to be honest I'm not sure how to say exactly some of the things I know about it...

 Minor contributions will also be appriecated.